Lips Like Sugar: Packaging

-Reception
+Critical reception

-Pitchfork Media described the track as a "hook-heavy reverb bomb".
+Pitchfork described the track as a "hook-heavy reverb bomb".
 David Cleary of AllMusic noted that "Pete de Freitas' solid drumming at times veered toward the danceable" on the track.

 Cover versions

 A photo gallery accompanied by audio of Coldplay performing "Lips Like Sugar" live in Paris is included on their 2002 DVD single "The Scientist".
 This audio track was also included on the Australian release of their 2003 single "God Put a Smile upon Your Face".
 McCulloch notably performed the song live with Coldplay in 2003 at the Scottish T in the Park festival.

 Seal recorded a version of the song featuring the reggae singer Mikey Dread for the soundtrack of the 2004 film 50 First Dates.
-A version of the song, performed by Solina, is included on the 2005 Spanish tribute album Play the Game: Un Tributo a Echo & The Bunnymen.
+A version of the song, performed by Solina, is included on the 2005 Spanish tribute album Play the Game: Un Tributo a Echo & the Bunnymen.
 The Smashing Pumpkins covered "Lips Like Sugar" on their 2008 Europe and Australian tour.
 A performance of the song was recorded on Australia's MTV.

 David Hasselhoff recorded a version of the song featuring A Flock of Seagulls on his 2019 album Open Your Eyes.

 October Noir recorded a version of the song and was released as a non-album single in 2018.

 Track listings

-All tracks written by Will Sergeant, Ian McCulloch and Les Pattinson except where noted.
+All tracks written by Will Sergeant, Ian McCulloch and Les Pattinson, except where noted.